intagaming/video-scripts/token-storage.md

 YouTube.
 You **authorize** YouTube to access your YouTube data, but not the Gmail data.
 Similarly, you only authorize Google Calendar to manage calendar, not uploading videos to YouTube.
-YouTube, in OAuth's terms, is known as the Client.
+YouTube, in OAuth's terms, is known as the Client, as in the Client of the Google Authorization Server.

-When using third party applications like Spotify, if you wish to login to Spotify using a Google account, you would authenticate yourself to the Authorization Server (in this case, Google), and there will be a screen for you to grant authorizations to Spotify, or in other words, what Spotify can do with your Google account.
+When using third party applications like Spotify, if you wish to login to Spotify using a Google account, you would authenticate yourself to the Authorization Server (in this case, Google), and there will be a screen for you to grant authorizations to Spotify, or in other words, saying what Spotify can do with your Google account.

 [...]